 One of the most successful programs is the Steve Hoyle Rehabilitation Program.
 Located at the Bossier Parish Correctional Facility, the program provides a therapeutic approach to treat and educate offenders with substance abuse disorders.
 The program, which won a prestigious award in 2015, also works with families of inmates.

 Research has shown that strong family relationships help more offenders stay sober after being released from prison.

 Since July 2012, more than 2,100 people have graduated from the program.

 Recovering from substance addiction is possible with the right treatment approach.
 Louisiana has several long-term residential treatment centers located across the state.
 These facilities typically offer treatment that lasts 60 to 120 days.

 After making the decision to get help for a drug or alcohol addiction, many people wonder where they should go for rehab.
-While there are plenty of options to choose from, it’s important to find a center that gives you the exact type of treatment you need.
+While there are plenty of options to choose from, it’s important to find a center that offers your desired type of treatment.
 This is why more people choose to travel out of state for rehab.
-Taking the time to find the right treatment center greatly increases your chance of getting – and remaining – sober.
+It is important to explore all treatment options.